dagbjorn/microcoffeeoncloud/README.md

     mvn gplus:execute -Ddbhost=EXTERNAL_IP -Ddbport=27017 -Ddbname=microcoffee -Dshopfile=oslo-coffee-shops.xml

-EXTERNAL_IP is found by listing the created VM instances by running `gcloud compute disks list`.
+EXTERNAL_IP is found by listing the created VM instances by using `gcloud compute disks list`.

 To verify the database loading, start the MongoDB client in the database pod.
 (Use `kubectl get pods` to find the PODNAME.)